 People have been calling social media the future of customer service since 2015, and they were right.

 The more your brand grows, the more mistakes you will make.
 It’s inevitable; not everyone can have a perfect experience with your company, product or service.
-But empowering your customers to be heard and provide feedback can go a long way.
+But empowering your customers to be heard and provide customer feedback can go a long way.
 Identifying and rectifying issues can even turn bad experiences into great new opportunities.

 Did you know that 96% of people that discuss brands online, don’t actually follow that brand’s owned profiles?
 The conversation is happening with or without you.
 And since 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others, it’s in your best interest to participate.